Can you use multiple monitors with Remote Desktop?

 Way 2.
 Run command line

-Apart from that, you can also run the command line to achieve the remote desktop connection with multiple monitors.
+Apart from that, you can also run the command line to achieve a remote desktop connection with multiple monitors.

 Step 1.
 Press Win + R and then enter “cmd”.